 \begin{itemize} \item A theorem is developed to reveal that the expectation of representation can be obtained in a probabilistic way if a structure regularization is incorporated into the deep learning pipeline.
 With such structure regularization, we revise typical deep learning networks to a Structure Transfer Machine, which gains state-of-the-art performance on image classification and object tracking.

 \item With the aid of manifold, the structure of the input data is transferred into the feature space (output) with the intention to alleviate the unstructured problem in the higher-dimensional space, which eventually transfers the data structure into constraints in CNNs and leads to manifold loss.
-It is also demonstrated that in the deep feature space, the proposed manifold loss indeed improves the performance, compared to intra-class compactness methods such as the center loss.
+It is also demonstrated that in the deep feature space, the proposed manifold loss indeed improves the performance over the intra-class compactness methods such as the center loss. \end{itemize}